 This also follows a separate Sony legal setback from 2024, when the European Court of Justice dismissed the company's attempt to block third-party add-ons being sold for PlayStation games, ruling that the Action Replay cheat software from UK company Datel did not infringe Sony's copyright.

-For US PlayStation players, the next concrete step is checking the Insider Gaming breakdown of the settlement details and verifying whether your PSN purchase history includes any of the eligible titles before the October hearing locks in the final terms.
+For US PlayStation players, the next concrete step is reviewing the settlement details and verifying whether your PSN purchase history includes any of the eligible titles before the October hearing locks in the final terms.